 - Do take part in working parties.

 - Do contribute to security by keeping gates locked and challenging strangers.

 - Do come to annual general meetings and have your say.

-- Don’t build any structure higher than 1.5 metres or within 30 cms of your boundary.
+- Don’t build a structure exceeding permitted heights or within 30 cm of your plot boundaries.

 - Don’t grow any crops for sale or use your plot for any commercial purpose.